CybotAS/CookiebotWP/readme.txt

 ### 4.5.11 ###
 Release date: August 12th 2025

-Cookiebot CMP version 4.5.11 is out!
+Cookiebot by Usercentrics version 4.5.11 is out!
 This release has some bugfixes

 ####Bugfixes####